gbif/dwc-dp/darwin-core-data-package-guide.md

 [field.format]: https://specs.frictionlessdata.io/table-schema/#types-and-formats
 [field.constraints]: https://specs.frictionlessdata.io/table-schema/#constraints

-The following resources are closely related and are recommended reading:
+## 1 Introduction

-- [Darwin Core Data Package Quick Reference Guide](https://gbif.github.io/dwc-dp/qrg/) (DwC‑DP tables, fields, and links to term definitions)
+Darwin Core Data Package (hereafter referred to as “**DwC-DP**”) is a community-developed container format to exchange biodiversity data.
+It extends the [Data Package specification][dp.v1] (developed by Frictionless Data) as an implementation for the [Darwin Core Conceptual Model](../cm/).
+This document specifies the requirements for datasets to comply with DwC-DP.

-- [Data Package specification](https://specs.frictionlessdata.io/data-package/) (descriptor, table schemas, field types, constraints, keys, dialects)
+### 1.1 Audience (non-normative)

-- [Darwin Core text guide](https://dwc.tdwg.org/text/) (conceptual and usage guidance for Darwin Core as text)
+This guide is intended for biodiversity data providers, curators, aggregators, researchers, software implementers, and standards developers who prepare or consume datasets using Darwin Core.
+It assumes familiarity with tabular data, but not with the Data Package specification.
+Where helpful, it references relevant parts of the Data Package specification and the Darwin Core standard.

-### 1.4 Status of the content of this document
+### 1.2 Status of the content of this document

 All sections of this document are normative (defines what is required to comply with the standard), except for sections that are explicitly marked as non-normative (support understand but is not binding).

-### 1.5 RFC 2119 key words
+### 1.3 RFC 2119 key words

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).